qBAS benchmark

 qBAS protocol

 The qBAS protocol was introduced by M. Benedetti et al. in [1] in 2018.
 The whitepaper describes the framework Data-Driven Quantum Circuit Learning (DDQCL) which evaluates the performance of quantum computers at learning probabilistic generative models.
 The data set model to learn for assessing the qBAS score is the Bars and Stripes (BAS) data set.
-This data set is easy to generate and verify for systems sizes up to hundred of qubits.
+This data set is easy to generate and verify for system sizes of up to a hundred qubits.

 Bars and Stripes data set with segmentation of images that are in/outside the set.